pocketchange/pocketchange-android-sdk-unity-plugin/README.md

 Only invoke the `DisplayNotification` method after the player has initialized all script instances by calling their `Awake` methods (typically, you should not need any additional logic to enforce this requirement).

+## Step 7: Add Event-Based Rewards
+In order to include your events in the reward system, you must provide your sales representative with a listing of the events you want to offer.

+In order to make the SDK respond to your event-based rewards you must trigger the reward in your code as soon as the "event" occurs.
+You use the following method to specify that the identified reward should be granted to the user. <b>Until your application goes live with events this code will not fire off an event if the application isn't in test mode.</b>

+        void grantReward(String referenceID, int amount)

+This method informs the SDK that an event with the specified reference ID has been completed by the user a certain number of times.
+Generally the "amount" will be 1 unless they've incured more then one event reward with the same reference ID.

+Visual notifications may accompany certain rewards.
+In order to avoid interfering with your application, the SDK queues these notifications so that you can deliver them at convenient times.
+Your application must periodically display these notifications, or users will be unaware of their rewards.

+Please ensure the call to PocketChangeAndroid.DisplayNotification() does not immediately follow the call to grantReward() or initalize(), these functions require a small delay in which to validate the rewards with our servers before the application can display them.

+Next ensure that you are displaying the queued notifications at a spot that makes sense for you app (i.e. in a level-based game at the end of each level displaying pending rewards makes sense).
+After invoking initialize, call the `PocketChangeAndroid.DisplayNotification()` method to display any rewards accumulated since the last call to this method.
+The following code launches the next pending notification.

+      PocketChangeAndroid.DisplayNotification()

 ## <a name="testing"></a>Testing